eiscor/eiscor/GUIDE.md

 Jared L. Aurentz, November 2014

 ## Introduction ##
 __eiscor__ is a collection of Fortran 90 subroutines for accurately and efficiently solving structured matrix eigenvalue problems using unitary core transformations.
-These algorithms are the product of an ongoing series of papers written by Jared L. Aurentz, Thomas Mach, Raf Vandebril and David S. Watkins.
+These algorithms are the result of an ongoing series of papers written by Jared L. Aurentz, Thomas Mach, Raf Vandebril and David S. Watkins.
 (See the [__README.md__](https://github.com/jaurentz/eiscor/blob/master/README.md) for a list of related publications.)
-Many of these methods are motivated by polynomial root finding using companion matrices.
-It is important to note that __eiscor__ is not explictly about polynomial root finding but about supplying users with basic subroutines for more general classes of problems.
-There is no doubt that users of this package will be interested in root finding and we caution them to see __eiscor__ as only a first step for solving these problems and not as an all-encompassing solution.

-### Roadmap ###
+### Current features ###
-__v0.1 eigensolver for unitary and orthogonal matrices__ v0.2 eigensolver for unitary plus rank 1 matrices and routines for polynomial rootfinding
+__eiscor-0.1.0__ has the following features:
+ - double precision eigensolvers for real orthogonal upper-Hessenberg matrices
+ - complex double precision eigensolvers for unitary upper-Hessenberg matrices

 ### Note about this guide ###
 This guide as well as all the documents in this library are formatted using the language [__Markdown__](http://daringfireball.net/projects/markdown/). __Markdown__ is a language that uses simple formatting commands to convert basic text to __HTML__.
 We suggest that the user view these documents using a __Markdown__ compatible document viewer for the best experience.